| |

 attractive.
 I had an opportunity to be near a beautiful blond before.
 Her sweet

 smile made my anxiety to drop down and relax a little bet.
-The

 aircraft took off and once the aircraft reach to an appropriate altitude, the